alphaXiv/paper-implementations/agent_r1/README.md

 The easiest way to set up and train Agent-R1 is using the automated speedrun script:

-Use 4xH100 80 SXM (we used Lambda Labs with GPU Base image  22.04 for this setup)
+Use 4xH100 80 SXM (we used Lambda Labs with GPU Base image  22.04 (12.8 CUDA) for this setup)

 ```bash
 ./speedrun.sh